nuprl/TypeWeaver/src/migrate_dataset/README.md

 ## Type Prediction

 Running `main.py` with the `--predict` flag runs the type prediction step of the pipeline.
-Specify the prediction model with `--engine DeepTyper`.
+Specify the prediction model with `--model DeepTyper`.

 As input, the script takes every `.js` file in `data/original/corpus` and outputs a `.csv` file, containing type predictions, in